Rush (2013 film): Home media

+Rush was released on DVD and Blu-ray on 28 January 2014.
+A Sainsbury's exclusive edition with a bonus disc of new special features was released for a limited time.
+The Australian Blu-ray release is bundled with the 2013 documentary 1.
+Shout!
+Factory released The film on 4K Ultra HD Blu-ray on November 19, 2024.

 Reception

 Box office

-Rush was a box office success.
-It earned $26.9 million in domestic box office and $71.3 million in international box office for a worldwide gross of $98.2 million against an estimated budget of $38 million.
+Rush grossed $26.9 million in the United States and Canada, and $71.3 million from other territories, for a worldwide gross of $98.2 million, against a budget of $38 million.

+After making $187,289 from five theaters in its opening weekend, the film expanded to 2,297 theaters the following weekend and made $10 million, finishing in third.
+It then made $4.5 million (a drop of 55%) and $2.4 million in its third and fourth weekends, finishing in fifth and eighth, respectively.

-Critical reception
+Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 238 reviews with an average rating of 7.5/10.
-The website’s critical consensus reads, "A sleek, slick, well-oiled machine, Rush is a finely crafted sports drama with exhilarating race sequences and strong performances from Chris Hemsworth and Daniel Brühl."
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 234 reviews.
+The website's critical consensus reads, "A sleek, slick, well-oiled machine, Rush is a finely crafted sports drama with exhilarating race sequences and strong performances from Chris Hemsworth and Daniel Brühl."
 Another review aggregator, Metacritic, which assigns a normalised rating to reviews, calculated an average score of 74 out of 100, based on 43 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 When Niki Lauda first saw the pre-screening of the unedited footage, he considered himself to be portrayed too negatively.
 This changed on the day of the first screening when Bernie Ecclestone told him how much he liked it.
 Lauda was pleased with the overall look of the film.
 He was quoted as saying: "When I saw it the first time I was impressed.
 There was no Hollywood changes or things changed a little bit Hollywood-like.
 It is very accurate.
 And this really surprised me very positively".